Pipedrive vs HubSpot: Which CRM Fits Your Team?

 Choosing between Pipedrive and HubSpot comes down to your team's needs.

 Pipedrive is a simpler, sales-focused CRM.
-It offers an intuitive drag-and-drop pipeline, affordable pricing (starting at $14/user/month), and is ideal for small-to-medium teams needing straightforward deal management.
+It offers an intuitive drag-and-drop pipeline, affordable pricing (starting at $14 per user per month), and is ideal for small to medium-sized teams needing straightforward deal management.

 HubSpot is an all-in-one platform combining sales, marketing, and customer service tools.
 It has a free plan for small teams but scales with advanced features that suit growing businesses, though costs can rise quickly (starting at $1,170/month for five users on the Professional plan).